How gluten affects your sleep!

 It cross-reacts with the proteins on neurons that regulate the release of neurotransmitters.
 This can affect your sleep because neurotransmitters control your mood and sleep/wake cycle.

 It causes an immune response against transglutaminases, proteins that help digest gluten.
 One type of transglutaminase is found in the gut, another in the skin, and a third type in the nervous system.

-Gluten breaks down the blood-brain barrier, causing a “leaky brain” (similar to leaky gut).
-If your brain is leaky, it lets pathogens that shouldn’t be allowed through the barrier causing autoimmune reactions and inflammation.
+Gluten breaks down the blood-brain barrier, causing “leaky brain” (similar to leaky gut).
+If your brain is leaky, it lets toxins that shouldn’t be allowed through the barrier causing autoimmune reactions and inflammation.

 How do you know if you’re sensitive to gluten?

 One way to know if you’re sensitive to gluten is to stop eating it and see how you feel.
 Some people feel much better in a week.
 They have less bloating, more energy, or less brain fog.
 For others, it can take months to notice a difference.
 That’s because antibodies to gluten can stay in your body for 3-6 months after you eat it.
 This is also why being 90% gluten-free won’t make a difference if you’re sensitive to gluten.
 It’s like being pregnant: you’re either 100% or you aren’t.

 If you don’t feel better after eliminating gluten, it could be because you’re sensitive to other foods and still eating them and so you’re still having an immune response to foods.
 We often recommend that our clients also avoid dairy, corn, and soy as well as gluten.
 Once they’re sleeping better, then they can reintroduce them and see how they tolerate them.